 - Format: 100% online, no onsite clinical component

-- Requirement: Master’s degree in Chinese or Oriental Medicine from an accredited college or university
+- Requirement: Master’s degree in Chinese Medicine from an accredited college or university

 - Financial aid: Federal financial aid is available

-Entry Requirements: Online Doctor of Acupuncture and Chinese Medicine Completion Program (DACMCP)
+Entry Requirements: Doctorate of Acupuncture and Chinese Medicine Completion Program (DACMCP)

 Students entering our online doctorate program must have completed the following requirements before applying:

-- Graduation from a master’s degree program in Acupuncture and Chinese Medicine or Oriental Medicine accredited by (or in candidate status with) the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), or the foreign equivalent, with at least 90 college semester units (or 135 quarter units) from undergraduate studies (co-requisites: general biology, general chemistry, and general psychology courses).
+- Graduation from a master’s degree program in Acupuncture and Chinese Medicine accredited by (or in candidate status with) the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM, formerly ACAOM), or the foreign equivalent, with at least 90 college semester units (or 135 quarter units) from undergraduate studies (co-requisites: general biology, general chemistry, and general psychology courses).
 Status of each institution or foreign equivalent will be determined by the Admissions Committee.

 - Be in good standing at the last educational institution attended.

 - English language competency is required of all students seeking admission to the program.
-More on language competency requirement here.
+Read more on the CIIS English language competency requirement.

 Application Materials Needed